Manchenkoff/resty/README.md

 yii migrate
 ```

-Set up localhost, then open **'http://localhost/site'** in your browser and you will see response message like below:
+Set up localhost, then open **'http://localhost/test'** in your browser and you will see response message like below:

 ```text
 Resty is working!
 ```

-## Default controllers

-- Site
-- Posts
-- User

-## Authorization

-- /posts/* - token auth (from users table in db)
-- /users/* (except /index) - basic auth

 ## Routing